Hosted Voice Over IP: 10 Benefits of Hosted VoIP over Traditional Phone Systems

 3. Add-on Features

 Hosted VoIP is flexible and can scale to your needs.
-Some brand new startups may need a minimum of features to get started as cost-efficiently as possible.
+Some brand new startups may need minimal features to get started as cost-efficiently as possible.
 Larger, well-established enterprises may be looking to unlock the most features possible for more integrated communications.

-Regardless of where you fall on this scale, hiring a vendor that offers the full suite of VoIP add-on features can transform your business communications.
+Regardless of where you fall on this scale, partnering with a hosted VoIP vendor that offers the full suite of VoIP add-on features can transform your business communications.
 A few popular add-ons to consider include:

 - Data Integration: Voicemail-to-email transcription